jobrunner/yii2-inlitteris/docs/getting-started.md

-# Getting started with Yii2-ReferenceManager
+# Getting started with yii2-inlitteris

 ### 1. Install

-InLitteris module can be installed using composer.
+yii2-inlitteris module can be installed using composer.
 Run following command to download and install InLitteris:

 ```bash
 composer require "jobrunner/yii2-inlitteris:0.1.*@dev"